krusynth/digitalpolicy/content/_policies/cybersecurity.md

 layout: document
 toc: true
 order: 1
+description: Cybersecurity is a massive topic which evolves very rapidly in the government.
 ---

 Cybersecurity is a massive topic.
 It also evolves very rapidly in the government, not just from a constant increase in attack volume and types, but also from a stream of new policies and executive orders creating new requirements for agencies.